tiiuae/ghaf/CONTRIBUTING.md

 ### Manual of Style

-For information on manual of style recommended practices, see [Documentation Style Guide](./docs/style_guide.md).
+For information on recommended practices, see [Documentation Style Guide](./docs/style_guide.md).

 ---